 - Perform regular performance tests on the secondary system.

-- Continuously review and refine the DR plan based on monitoring insights.
+- Continuously review and refine the Disaster Recovery (DR) plan based on monitoring insights.

-By adopting robust monitoring practices, businesses can gain confidence in their DR systems and minimize risks associated with potential failures.
+- By adopting robust monitoring practices, businesses can gain confidence in their DR systems and minimize the risks associated with potential failures.

 Overcoming Challenges in SAP DRaaS